Schools are not teaching young adults the skills they need for life.

 There is So Much More to Success Than

-For teens that have these crucial life skills, the years after high school are much more successful and enjoyable.
+For young adults that have these crucial life skills, the years after high school are much more successful and enjoyable.

 When they get a demanding boss, they are still able to build a successful relationship with them.